ThomasAllcock/XAI_pcam/README.md

 The .py files contain a function (load_ckp) for loading the weights and the code for each model's architecture is there too.

 ## TorchRay
 TorchRay is a python package that is required for the explainable AI used here.
-This can be found here - https://github.com/facebookresearch/TorchRay
+TorchRay can be found here - https://github.com/facebookresearch/TorchRay

 ## Code